Table of Contents

 Through the user-defined function (UDF) interface.
 User-defined functions are compiled as library files and then added to and removed from the server dynamically using the

 DROP FUNCTIONstatements.
-See CREATE FUNCTION Syntax for User-Defined Functions.
-In some cases, UDFs are included in plugin or component library files and are loaded and unloaded automatically when the plugin or component is installed or uninstalled.
+See CREATE FUNCTION Statement for User-Defined Functions.
+In some cases, UDFs are included in component or plugin library files and are loaded and unloaded automatically when the component or plugin is installed or uninstalled.

 By creating native (built-in) MySQL functions.
 Native functions are compiled into the mysqld server and become available on a permanent basis.

 By creating stored functions.
 These are written using SQL statements rather than by compiling object code.
 The syntax for writing stored functions is not covered here.
 See Using Stored Routines.